Sütterlin: History

 The ministry had asked for "modern" handwriting scripts to be used in offices and to be taught in school.
 Sütterlin created two scripts in parallel with the two typefaces that were in use (see Antiqua–Fraktur dispute).
-The Sütterlin scripts were introduced in Prussia in 1915, and from the 1920s onwards, it began to replace the relatively similar old German handwriting (Kurrent) in schools.
+The Sütterlin scripts were introduced in Prussia in 1915, and from the 1920s onwards, they began to replace the relatively similar old German handwriting (Kurrent) in schools.
 In 1935, the Sütterlin style officially became the only German script taught in schools.